Hyperbolicity and fundamental groups of complex quasi-projective varieties: Proof of

 Zuo also claimed in \cite{Zuo96} that when $X$ in \cref{main2} is projective, $K_X$ is big.
-However, besides the incompleteness of \ref{Eys}, another weak point in his paper is the case when $\varrho$ is non-rigid.
+However, besides the incompleteness of the aforementioned claim, another weak point in his paper is the case when $\varrho$ is non-rigid.
 In \cite[p.
 152]{Zuo96}, Zuo claimed that \guillemotleft \emph{a non-rigid representation $\varrho$ can be associated to a representation $\varrho_T$ over a function field, such that $\left.\varrho_T\right|_{t_0}=\varrho$ and $\varrho_T$ is unbounded with respect to a discrete valuation.
 Applying Theorem B to those unbounded representations, we prove Theorem 1}\guillemotright.
 A more precise construction of $\varrho_T$ is already discussed in \cref{rem:20230417}.
 However, since the completion of the function field with respect to a discrete valuation is not locally compact as $T$ is defined over some infinite field, one cannot apply Gromov-Schoen's theory of harmonic mappings, and thus \cite[Theorem B]{Zuo96} cannot be applied for such unbounded representations.
-This point makes his proof collapse and unfortunately resulted in several incorrect papers.
+This particular flaw in the argument leads to the collapse of his proof, resulting unfortunately several incorrect papers, such as \cite{Sun22}.
 In \cite{Eys04,CS08}, the authors apply the method of reduction mod $p$ to construct unbounded representations over some finite extension of $\mathbb{F}_p((t))$ such that Gromov-Schoen's theory works.
 But in this case, the new representations might not big, and the Zariski closure of their image might not be almost simple, as we already discussed in \cref{rem:20230417}.
 Hence one still cannot prove the bigness of $K_X$ along Zuo's strategy.

 Our proof of \cref{main:log general type} does not rely on either \cref{Eys} or the precise structure of Shafarevich morphisms of quasi-projective varieties (both of which are open problems in the quasi-projective setting).
 Instead, we use \cref{lem:20220819} and \cref{thm:vhs} to reduce the proof to either the case of $\bZ$-VHS or the case described in \cref{thm:log general type}.
 This approach has the advantage of avoiding the reduction mod $p$ method used in previous works like \cite{CS08,Eys04}.